sillzaarh/rstorer/README.md

 # Response Storer
-Request a bunch of URLs provided and stores the response in different files and folders.

-This is a simple python tool which request new URl without waiting for the resposne of the last request and stores the response in a folder.
+This is a simple python tool which request a bunch of URLs provided and stores the response in different files and folders.
+It requests new URL without waiting for the resposne of the last request and stores the response in a folder.
 But this can be hard on system resources.

 # Usage
 <pre><code>